soapbox-pub/rebased/docs/configuration/postgresql.md

 ## Example configurations

-Here are some configuration suggestions for Postgresql 10+.
+Here are some configuration suggestions for PostgreSQL 10+.

 ### 1GB RAM, 1 CPU
 ```